eclipse-basyx/basyx-python-sdk/README.md

 ### Installation

-For most users, the recommended method to install is via pip:
+For most users, the recommended method to install is from PyPI:

 ```python
 pip install pyi40aas